In This Article

 At this point, it will be clear that virtual reality in consumer and marketing research can provide vast amounts of data about how respondents interact with the stimulus with which you present them.
 Not only are a multitude of data points produced, but they come linked to specific times in the research.
 So, you can see reactions differing even down to milliseconds in some cases.

 However, data will only take you so far.
-Virtual reality can be a helpful tool for the market research expert, but it is not a replacement for them.
-Instead, the data needs to be interrogated and interpreted.
+Virtual reality can be a helpful tool for the market research expert, but it is not a replacement.
+Instead, the data needs to be interpreted.
 It can point towards possible conclusions about things like packaging design and positioning in-store, but it does not provide definitive answers.

 Just as with traditional accompanied shopper methodology, virtual research can be followed by an interview where you ask the respondent to discuss points of interest which have arisen from the data generated by their interaction.
 So, for example, you can ask them why they picked up a product before placing it down on the shelf again.
 When they turned right, was that because something caught their eye or an involuntary reflex to a phone message vibrating on the right part of their clothing?
 Did they stare at a shelf hanger because it interested them or because they could not understand what it said?